Circular Economy

 Social sciences and humanities background

-Our approach will draw on insights from the project Ideal Cities on the specific needs of vulnerable groups relating to circular economy practices, and from the CE-IoT project about business innovation and perceptions of circular economy business models.
+Our approach draws on insights from the project Ideal Cities on the specific needs of vulnerable groups relating to circular economy practices, and from the CE-IoT project about business innovation and perceptions of circular economy business models.
 Moreover, on the Circular Economy Certification Scheme our approach will be considerably supported by the experience of the partner Circular Economy Alliance in the field of certification development.

-Alongside qualitative measures related to business innovation processes, a quantitative research approach will be adopted to test the scheme itself, and an operational model will be constructed incorporating psychological theories of reasoned action, planned behaviour and attribution theory.
+Alongside qualitative measures related to business innovation processes, a quantitative research approach is adopted to test the scheme itself, and an operational model will be constructed incorporating psychological theories of reasoned action, planned behaviour and attribution theory.
 Moderating and mediating factors will be identified (e.g., communication practices) to increase citizen engagement with business regulation.

 TIMELINE